-The Indian Administrative Services (IAS) (more correctly the Civil Services) exam is considered by many as the premier civil service job or, more correctly, career in India.
+The Indian Administrative Service (IAS) (Civil Services) exam is considered by many as the premier civil service job or, more correctly, career in India.
 As an IAS officer you will become a part of the esteemed Indian bureaucracy often called the steel frame of the country.
 You will deal with huge responsibilities, have a say in decision making at the top levels of the government, enjoy unmatched perks, power, and social status.

 To be precise the IAS is part of the Civil Services Exam conducted by the Union Public Service Commission (UPSC), a Constitutional body headquartered in New Delhi.
 Around 22 other services or posts are part of the Civil Services Exam which consists of 3 stages – Preliminary, Mains and Interview.

 To qualify for the next round you have to clear the preceding stage.
 For instance to qualify for IAS Mains you have to clear the Preliminary stage (Prelims) first.
 You can know more about the Eligibility for IAS Exam.
 One IAS Exam cycle lasts about a year.
 The prelims is held usually in the second or third week of May followed by the Mains in October and it continues right through November.
 The Mains exam results are then declared in March and the Personality Test or IAS Interviews start in the last week of March and continue right through April.
 The final result is then announced in the first week of May which completes one cycle of the IAS exam.

 How to Apply for the IAS Exam?

 After ensuring you meet the eligibility criteria for IAS exam you can apply online (only) at http://upsc.gov.in The application form is only available online after publishing of the exam notification by UPSC and is available for 20-25 days since issue of the notification.
 The civil services exam notification is available in PDF format online as well as in the Employment News.
 For instance the 2012 IAS exam notification is available here.